 All posted shipping prices are for domestic (continental U.S.) shipments only.
 Foreign shipments or shipments outside the Continental U.S. will be billed based on actual cost plus associated handling.
 Next-Day and Two-Day Air shipping charges will be billed at actual charges.
 At the customer's request, we will be happy to estimate shipping and handling charges for shipments outside the continental U.S., however we will not be held responsible for the accuracy of such estimates, and only handling and actual shipping charges will be billed.
 Errors or Mistakes in Orders: Because all institutions are run by humans, mistakes can and will happen with orders from time-to-time.
 The true test of any fulfillment service is its response to mistakes that are made.
 Please be assured that we will at all times act promptly and in good faith to address all customer concerns and in the application of the foregoing policies.
 We regret their length and detail but that is life in the modern world where we must deal with numerous folks we do not yet know, on a daily basis.
 Thank you.
 The Academy complies with all federal and state rules and regulations and does not discriminate on the basis of race, color, gender, creed, marital status, age, disabled or Vietnam-era veteran, or disability as defined by applicable state and/or federal regulations or statutes, or national or ethnic origin in the administration of its educational policies, admissions policies, and other school-administered programs.
 The Academy is an Equal Opportunity employer.

-While we have not had a single instance necessitating the following policy, in over ten years of operation, like all educational institutions the Academy reserves the right to dismiss students for improper behavior, either by the student, their siblings or their parents.
+While we have not had a single instance necessitating the following policy, in over twenty years of operation, like all educational institutions the Academy reserves the right to dismiss students for improper behavior, either by the student, their siblings or their parents.
 Reasons would include (but are not limited to): persistent incivility or rudeness to our staff or other students; failure to observe class rules, instructions by moderators, and/or decorum online; harassment of other students or staff in any manner; use of inappropriate language either online or in correspondence to us; misuse of Academy equipment or materials (not purchased); yelling or shouting at staff or other students.
 The Academy reserves the sole and exclusive right to determine when and if any of these policies have been violated, leading to dismissal of the related student(s), or to decide whether a warning is merited in advance of any dismissal, or not.
 In the event of a dismissal for violation of this policy, there will be no refund of any amounts paid for enrollment fees for any student dismissed, regardless of when paid.
-This includes any Socratic discussion group tuition and regular enrollment fees.
+This includes (but is not limited to) any tuition and/or regular enrollment fees.
 Any services paid for with such forfeited enrollment fees and/or tuition would be terminated.
 If the parents are the cause for the dismissal, the Academy reserves the right to dismiss any/all of their children, as circumstances seem best to dictate to the Academy.
 The Academy reserves the right not to accept enrollments, for the same reasons.
 Again this has not happened and we hope it will not ever be necessary.
 This policy exists in order to enable the Academy to maintain its pleasant and encouraging educational environment, if faced with this problem.
 The Academy complies with all federal and state rules and regulations and does not discriminate on the basis of race, color, gender, creed, marital status, age, disabled or Vietnam-era veteran, or disability as defined by applicable state and/or federal regulations or statutes, or national or ethnic origin in the administration of its educational policies, admissions policies, and other school-administered programs.
 The Academy is an Equal Opportunity employer.

 Class or "Track" Changes and Program Cancellation